TM-Public-0/modified-caesarian-cipher/README.md

 For more information on the Caesarian Cipher please check out the wikipedia page: https://en.wikipedia.org/wiki/Caesar_cipher

 ** Fun fact: The Caesarian Cipher was named after Julius Caesar, who was a famous Roman general and statesman.
-In the context of childbirth, C-section, or Caesarian section, was also named after Julius Caesar, as he was slashed and stabbed to death by dissenting Roman senators.
+He developed this cipher in order to encrypt letters to trusted advisors, as well as notes for himself.
+In the context of childbirth, C-section, or Caesarian section, was also named after Julius Caesar, as he was slashed and stabbed to death by Roman senators.